 My wife is a “kiwi”, we got married in New Zealand, and we spent the 1st 9 months of our married lives down under.
 It is a beautiful country, with wonderful people, but at the time the economy in New Zealand was very low.
 Interest rates were over 20%, and jobs were non existent, so sadly we packed up and returned to Canada, where I had a job waiting for me.

 We had an extended 7 week honeymoon backpacking the south island for 4 weeks, and then Stewart Island for 3 weeks.
 Stewart Island is very much a secret paradise.
 When we were there, there was about 400 people on the island, the rest was all bush, with incredibly challenging backpacking trails.
 Every beach you encounter is completely secluded.
 This island left a very special place on my heart.

 My wife has returned to New Zealand 4 times to visit and reconnect with family, which is SO important.
 I returned to New Zealand for the 1st time in 28 years in December 2016 attended my daughter’s graduation from teachers college.
 I tried to work Stewart Island into my schedule, but it just did not happen.
 A great reason to get back to New Zealand sometime soon (and not take me another 28 years). 🙂

 I Will Not Be Around for This Bucket List Item

-Yes, I would LOVE to see Switchfoot again.
+Yes, I would love to see Switchfoot again.
 It is on my list.
 But this Bucket List item I won’t be around for.
 I will be in a better place.
-This is my favourite Swithfoot song, and I would love to have it played at my funeral…whenever that day comes! 🙂
+This is my favorite Swithfoot song, and I would love to have it played at my funeral.
+Whenever that day comes! 🙂